LucasEBSkora/processador-arq-comp/instrucoes.md

 ## Flags afetadas:
-Sendo A14-A0 os bits do registrador A, M14-0 os bits do outro operando, E R14-0 os bits do resultado:
+Sendo A14-A0 os bits do registrador A, M14-0 os bits do outro operando, e R14-0 os bits do resultado:
   * V : `(A14*M14 + A14*R14 + A14*M14*R14) XOR (A13*M13 + A13*R13 + A13*M13*R13)`
   * N : `R14`
   * Z : `R = 0`